saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     Loan['Loan_Amount_Term'].fillna(value=Loan['Loan_Amount_Term'].mean(),axis=0,inplace=True)
     Loan['Credit_History'].fillna(value=Loan['Credit_History'].mean(),axis=0,inplace=True)
 ```
-Fron the below info of dataframe it is found that all the NaN values have been replaced with sutitable value depending upon the types of the data
+From the below info of dataframe it is found that all the NaN values have been replaced with sutitable value depending upon the types of the data

 ```python
 Loan.info()